alanprot/cortex/docs/blocks-storage/querier.md

         # CLI flag: -blocks-storage.bucket-store.index-cache.memcached.auto-discovery
         [auto_discovery: <boolean> | default = false]

+        # Enable TLS in the memcached client.
+This flag needs to be enabled when
+        # any other TLS flag is set.
+If set to false, insecure connection to
+        # memcached server will be used.
+        # CLI flag: -blocks-storage.bucket-store.index-cache.memcached.tls-enabled
+        [tls_enabled: <boolean> | default = false]

+        # Path to the client certificate file, which will be used for
+        # authenticating with the server.
+Also requires the key path to be
+        # configured.
+        # CLI flag: -blocks-storage.bucket-store.index-cache.memcached.tls-cert-path
+        [tls_cert_path: <string> | default = ""]

+        # Path to the key file for the client certificate.
+Also requires the
+        # client certificate to be configured.
+        # CLI flag: -blocks-storage.bucket-store.index-cache.memcached.tls-key-path
+        [tls_key_path: <string> | default = ""]

+        # Path to the CA certificates file to validate server certificate
+        # against.
+If not set, the host's root CA certificates are used.
+        # CLI flag: -blocks-storage.bucket-store.index-cache.memcached.tls-ca-path
+        [tls_ca_path: <string> | default = ""]

+        # Override the expected name on the server certificate.
+        # CLI flag: -blocks-storage.bucket-store.index-cache.memcached.tls-server-name
+        [tls_ca_name: <string> | default = ""]

+        # Skip validating server certificate.
+        # CLI flag: -blocks-storage.bucket-store.index-cache.memcached.tls-insecure-skip-verify
+        [tls_insecure_skip_verify: <boolean> | default = false]

     chunks_cache:
       # Backend for chunks cache, if not empty.
 Supported values: memcached.
       # CLI flag: -blocks-storage.bucket-store.chunks-cache.backend